If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Other interactions

 It’s recommended that you don’t receive live vaccines while using Tremfya.
-Live vaccines are made from small amounts of a live virus.
-This is unlike inactivated vaccines, which contain a dead or inactive form of a virus.
+Live vaccines are made from small amounts of a live virus or bacterium.
+This is unlike inactivated vaccines, which contain a dead or inactive form of a virus or bacterium.

-Normally, getting a live vaccine won’t cause an infection if your immune system is healthy.
+Usually, getting a live vaccine won’t cause an infection if your immune system is healthy.
 But Tremfya can lower the ability of your immune system to fight off infections.
-So the risk of getting an infection from a live vaccine is higher when you’re taking Tremfya.
+So the risk of getting an infection from a live vaccine is higher when you’re using Tremfya.

 It isn’t known for certain whether using Tremfya during pregnancy or breastfeeding is safe.
 Be sure to talk with your doctor about the risks of using Tremfya while pregnant or breastfeeding.

 Tremfya may not be right for you if you have certain medical conditions or other factors that affect your health.
-Talk with your doctor about your health history before you take Tremfya.
-Factors to consider include those described below.
+Talk with your doctor about your health history before you start Tremfya.
+Factors to consider include those described here.

-Current infection or history of infections that came back.
-If you have an infection now, or you’ve had infections in the past that kept returning, you shouldn’t take Tremfya.
-And be sure to tell your doctor if you get any infections while taking this drug.
+Current infection or history of infections that come back: If you have an infection now, or you’ve had infections in the past that kept returning, you should not use Tremfya.
+And be sure to tell your doctor if you get any infections while receiving this drug.

-Allergic reaction.
-If you’ve had an allergic reaction to Tremfya or any of its ingredients, you shouldn’t take Tremfya.
+Allergic reaction: If you’ve had an allergic reaction to Tremfya or any of its ingredients, you should not use Tremfya.
 Ask your doctor what other medications are better options for you.
-(A past allergic reaction to Tremfya is a contraindication to taking the drug.
+(A past allergic reaction to Tremfya is a contraindication to receiving the drug.
 A contraindication is a factor or condition that would likely prevent your doctor from prescribing a drug, due to risk of harm.)

-Tuberculosis (TB).
-If you have TB, you shouldn’t take Tremfya.
-To make sure you don’t have it, your doctor will likely order a TB test for you before you start taking this drug.
-If the test shows that you have it, you’ll receive TB treatment before starting Tremfya.
+Tuberculosis (TB): If you have TB, you should not use Tremfya.
+To make sure you don’t have it, your doctor will likely order a TB test for you before you start this drug.
+If the test shows that you have TB, you’ll receive treatment for it before starting Tremfya.

-Don’t take more Tremfya than your doctor prescribes.
+Don’t use more Tremfya than your doctor prescribes.
 Using more than this can lead to serious side effects.

-What to do in case you take too much Tremfya
+What to do in case you use too much Tremfya

-Call your doctor if you think you’ve taken too much Tremfya.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+Call your doctor if you think you’ve used too much Tremfya.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 However, if you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

-If you have questions about treatment options other than Tremfya for plaque psoriasis or psoriatic arthritis, talk with your doctor.
+If you have questions about treatment options other than Tremfya for plaque psoriasis, psoriatic arthritis, or ulcerative colitis (UC), talk with your doctor.

 Here are a few resources with information about other management options: